repole/mqlalchemy/README.md

 **So, can I actually use this for a serious project?**

-You probably shouldn't yet in a serious project.
-There's some basic testing, but this certainly isn't a very mature project yet.
+Maybe?
+There's some decent test coverage, but this certainly isn't a very mature project yet.

+I'll be pretty active in supporting this, so if you are using this and run into problems, I should be pretty quick to fix them.

 **Supported Operators**